-Mama June’s Weight Loss Motivation Is “A Nice Paycheck From The Network” According To Wendy Williams
+Mama June’s Weight Loss Motivation Is ‘A Nice Paycheck From The Network,’ According To Wendy Williams

 Despite Wendy Williams’ frankness regarding Mama June’s weight loss, she does want to see the reality star succeed in keeping her current figure.
 Apparently, staying healthy and maintaining a proper approach to food is a necessity to prevent the weight from coming back.

 “Weight loss is one thing.
-Keeping it off is another and you really have to change her mindset and your way of life,” says Wendy Williams.
+Keeping it off is another and you really have to change her mindset and your way of life,” said Wendy Williams.
 “You can go back and have some of those chocolate bars or whatever you used to like but everything has to be in moderation.”

 The journey to lose the 300 pounds was definitely not a smooth one for Mama June.
-According to the publication, the reality TV star had to go through weight loss surgery to top off her faithful diet and exercise efforts.
+According to the publication, the reality TV star had to go through weight-loss surgery and stay faithful to her diet and exercise efforts.

-Apparently, after seeking the help of a personal trainer, Mama June hit a ‘plateau’ which was the point in the workout plan where she could no longer lose any more weight.
+Apparently, after seeking the help of a personal trainer, Mama June hit a plateau, which was the point in the workout plan where she could no longer lose any more weight.
 At that point, Mama June had a gastric band fitted in 2015.

 Unbeknownst to many, including Wendy Williams, Mama June did not undergo liposuction.
 All the weight that the reality star shed was credited to exercise and a healthy diet.
 The only surgery she went for was one that removed excess skin.

-As for the version of her weight loss venture on screen, Mama June: Not To Hot, the star’s weight loss was painted as a reaction to the fact that ex-Sugar Bear was getting remarried.
-In her reality show, the progress of her weight loss was documented, whereas some scenes required her to wear a fat suit to hide the progress.
+As for the version of her weight-loss venture on screen, Mama June: Not to Hot, the star’s weight loss was painted as a reaction to the fact that ex-husband Sugar Bear was getting remarried.
+On her reality show, the progress of her weight loss was documented, whereas some scenes required her to wear a fat suit to hide the progress.

 The amazing feat achieved by Mama June is definitely outstanding in nature.
-As a result, Mama June herself is happy with her current self as she told People.
-“I can promise you I’m never going back to that size,” she shares proudly.
+As a result, Mama June herself is happy with her current self, she told People.

+“I can promise you I’m never going back to that size,” she shared proudly.
 “I’m happy where I’m at.”

 According to E!
 News, Mama June mentioned in a recent interview that she was going to focus on portion control to maintain her current figure.
 Moreover, making better eating decisions and staying faithful to an effective exercise regimen were also in her plans.